RyanTippsTX/hls-preload/README.md

 # HLS Preloading Demo

-A demonstration of HLS (HTTP Live Streaming) preloading to improve video playback performance.
+A demonstration of HLS (HTTP Live Streaming) preloading to improve video playback performance using React-Player.
 This demo compares video startup times between a preloaded HLS stream and a regular HLS stream.

 ## Features